 Estonia and the rest of the Western world currently have two options for funding their retirement pensions: large-scale immigration or raising retirement ages to higher levels, both of which remain controversial.
 But one thing people seem to forget in debates about our future is that we live in an age of incredible technological power, which can be harnessed to improve society in impactful and innovative ways.

-Information processing and data are the world’s new oil.
+Information processing and data are the modern world’s equivalent of crude oil.
 Estonia may not have many natural resources, but we do have plenty of opportunities to invest in information & data processing.
-And if we want to keep our government services running smoothly, we’re going to have to start thinking outside of the box.
+And if we want to keep our government services running smoothly, in the opinion of the best I.T project manager Estonia has within her borders, we’re going to have to start thinking outside of the box.

 By turning to digital services, we can create something that’s both focused on our needs at home and open to the world around us.
 We have the potential, we have the ideas, and we even have a start on this service-based architecture with our e-Residency program.
 All we need to do now is get to work.

 We can help you to expand your market and increase your user satisfaction by designing and developing digital solutions that bring real value to your users.
-Let’s have a call and see what we can do for you.
+Why not give us a call and see what we can do for you.